Harry Lester Stancil

 Harry married Laura about 1922.
 They lived in the house with Josiah and Minnie.
 Harry sold fertilizer.
 Josiah helped Harry buy a new buggy but didn't help Leumos buy a buggy.
 This caused problems.

 Laura's father was a Shriner and a railroad engineer in San Francisco.
 In 1924 Harry bought a new car a Chevy Coup.
 Laura's mother became ill and Laura sent her son Chuck there to look after her.
 Laura's dad sent Laura and Harry tickets for San Francisco.
 They moved to California and Laura and Harry had five children, four lived.
 Harry liked to fish in the Pacific Ocean.
 His own children were too young.
 He and Laura's son Chuck would go.
 They always caught a lot of fish.
 One day they did not return.
-It was believed they were sweep off rocks along the California coast while fishing.
+It was believed they were swept off rocks along the California coast while fishing.
 Their lunches were found high up on the rocks.

 Josiah and Minnie helped Harry buy a buggy upon his arrival.
-Transportation was needed by Harry for his next a job, selling fertilizer.
+Transportation was needed by Harry for his next job, selling fertilizer.
 Harry Lester Jr. was born May 20, 1924, while they lived with Josiah and Minnie in Johnston County, North Carolina, near Rains Crossroads.

 Harry was a successful salesman and able to buy a new car, a 1924 Chevy Coup.

 In 1925 Jimmy and Chucky were playing near the pump house at Josiah's.
 There was a box of Red Devil Lye beside the sink in the pump house.
 Chucky spotted it and dared Jimmy to eat some.
 Jimmy quickly put some in his mouth.
 About this time Aunt Laura was walking to the pump house.
-She over heard them and immediately went into action.
+She overheard them and immediately went into action.
 She gave Jimmy vinegar to neutralize the lye, thus saving his life.

 Laura's ma became ill in West Virginia.
-Laura Sent Chuck to help out.
-Then Harry, Laura, Chuck and Lester all returned to West Virginia.
+Laura sent Chuck to help out.
+Then Harry, Laura, Chuck, and Lester all returned to West Virginia.
 Son Joseph Elijah was born there in January of 1926.
 A decision was made to move to San Francisco, Calif., because of economic opportunities there.
 Laura's pa arranged for them to ride the train free to California.

 One memorable Christmas gift for all the children from Harry was a cart and goat.
 All the children took turns riding in the cart.
 Jimmy and Chucky were good playmates.

 In 1928 there is a record of Harry L. Stancil voter's registration.
-A this time, he was living at 658 Baden Ave So., San Francisco, San Mateo County, Calif.
+At this time, he was living at 658 Baden Ave So., San Francisco, San Mateo County, Calif.
 He was a Republican as was his wife Eleanor C. Stancil.
 Harry listed his occupation as a Barber.
 Daughter Elizabeth "Betty" Jean was born Saturday, June 16, 1928.

 In 1929, Harry Lester Stancil, son of Josiah, and his wife Eleanor Christine "Laura" Eyler Sayer Stancil lived at 113 Victoria Road, Burlingame, Calif.
 Children living in Burlingame were: Laura's son, Charles "Chuck" Sayer, Harry Lester Jr., Joseph "Joe" Elijah, Elizabeth "Betty" Jean and Eleanor Joyce born on Sept.
 15, 1929, in San Mateo County.